The Federal Student Loan Forgiveness Guide

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-16 Easy Steps To Consolidate & Get Student Loan Forgiveness STARTS HERE
+Here are the 16 Steps To Consolidate, Get the Lowest Payment & Get Student Loan Forgiveness

 You will need your Federal Student Aid Username and Password (FSA-id) to consolidate your federal student loans.
 Visit Fsaid.ed.gov to get it.
 (Click on where it says “Create an FSA-id” and follow the instructions)

-Step 2: (optional) Get a quote on what your new income-based repayment will be before starting the process…
+Step 2: (optional) Get a quote on what your new consolidated payment will be

 Log in to the Student Loan Consolidation Repayment Plan Estimator to get a quote on what your new payment will be after consolidating.
-Get an idea of what your options are, prior to starting the consolidation process.
+Get an idea of what your options are before starting the consolidation process.

 Step 3: Start consolidation… these are step-by-step instructions on how to consolidate.